PriyanshuSingh120/priyanshusingh120.github.io/README.md

 - 👋 Hi, I’m @PriyanshuSingh120
-- 👀 I’m interested in coding in Hacking, python and HTML
+- 👀 I’m interested in coding ,Hacking, python , CSS and HTML
-- 🌱 I’m currently learning Turtle program in python
+- 🌱 I’m currently learning Turtle program in python.
 - After few days i will starting learning ethical hacking.
+- After a few years i'll start spending time in this repo and improve my website with some unique features.

 <!---
 PriyanshuSingh120/priyanshusingh120.github.io is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.